-Since the commencement of our operations in 2003, we have devoted substantially all of our resources to performing research and development activities in support of our product development efforts, hiring personnel, raising capital to support and expand such activities and providing general and administrative support for these operations.
-We do not currently have any products approved for sale, and we continue to incur significant research and development and general administrative expenses related to our operations.
+Since the commencement of our operations in 2003, we have devoted substantially all of our resources to performing research and development activities in support of our product development efforts, hiring personnel, raising capital to support and expand such activities, providing general and administrative support for these operations and, more recently preparing for commercialization.
+We operate our business using a significant outsourcing model.
+As such, our team is composed of a relatively smaller core of employees who direct a significantly larger number of team members who are outsourced in the forms of vendors and consultants to enable execution of our operational plans.
+We do not currently have any products approved for sale, and we continue to incur significant research and development and general administrative expenses related to our operations, although we expect to reduce planned operating expenses by 20-25% during the reminder of 2020, as we refocus our efforts and reduce pre-commercial activity spend.

 Since inception, we have incurred significant operating losses.
-For the three months ended March 31, 2019 and 2018, we recorded net losses of \$10.5 million and \$4.2 million, respectively.
-As of March 31, 2019, we had an accumulated deficit of \$68.7 million.
+For the six months ended June 30, 2020 and 2019, we recorded net losses of \$29.3 million and \$24.1 million, respectively.
+As of June 30, 2020, we had an accumulated deficit of \$142.8 million.
 We expect to continue to incur significant losses for the foreseeable future.
-We anticipate that a substantial portion of our capital resources and efforts in the foreseeable future will be focused on completing the necessary development, obtaining regulatory approval and preparing for potential commercialization of our product candidates.
+We anticipate that a substantial portion of our capital resources and efforts in the foreseeable future will be focused on completing the necessary development activities required for obtaining regulatory approval and preparing for potential commercialization of our product candidates.
+We had \$85.4 million of cash, cash equivalents and short-term investments at June 30, 2020, and in July 2020, we received \$25 million of proceeds from the private placement of pre-funded warrants to existing shareholders.

-We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
+Although we implemented certain cost-cutting measure, we nevertheless expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 Our net losses may fluctuate significantly from period to period, depending on the timing of our planned clinical trials and expenditures on other research and development activities.
 We expect our expenses will increase substantially over time as we:

-- · continue our ongoing and planned development of etripamil, including our Phase 3 clinical trial of etripamil for the treatment of PSVT; - seek marketing approvals for etripamil for the treatment of PSVT and other cardiovascular indications and any future product candidates that successfully complete clinical trials; - establish a sales, marketing, manufacturing and distribution capability to commercialize etripamil or any future product candidate for which we may obtain marketing approval; - · build a portfolio of product candidates through development, or the acquisition or in-license of drugs, product candidates or technologies; - initiate preclinical studies and clinical trials for etripamil for any additional indications we may pursue, including the Phase 2 clinical trials for the treatment of atrial fibrillation and angina, and for any additional product candidates that we may pursue in the future;
+continue our ongoing and planned development of etripamil, including our Phase 3 clinical trials of etripamil for the treatment of PSVT;

-- maintain, protect and expand our intellectual property portfolio; - hire additional clinical, regulatory and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts.
+- seek marketing approvals for etripamil for the treatment of PSVT and other cardiovascular indications; - establish a sales, marketing, manufacturing and distribution capability, either directly or indirectly through third parties, to commercialize etripamil or any future product candidate for which we may obtain marketing approval; - build a portfolio of product candidates through development, or the acquisition or in-license of drugs, product candidates or technologies; - initiate preclinical studies and clinical trials for etripamil for any additional indications we may pursue, including the clinical trials for the treatment of atrial fibrillation with rapid ventricular rate and angina, and for any additional product candidates that we may pursue in the future; - maintain, protect and expand our intellectual property portfolio; - hire additional clinical, regulatory and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting and other expenses associated with operating as a public company.